ricardclau/PixelavengersExtraValidatorBundle/README.md

-PixelavengersExtraValidationBundle
+PixelavengersExtraValidatorBundle
 =================================

-Welcome to Pixelavengers Extra Validation Bundle.
+Welcome to Pixelavengers Extra Validator Bundle.
 This bundle provides some useful validators for common website cases.

 Installation